Middleby

-The Middleby Corporation, or simply Middleby, is an American publicly traded commercial and residential cooking and industrial process equipment company based in Elgin, Illinois.
+The Middleby Corporation is a publicly traded American company based in Elgin, Illinois.
 The company manufactures commercial cooking equipment, industrial processing equipment, and residential appliances.
 The commercial cooking equipment side of Middleby does business with 97 out of the top 100 food service chains in the United States and internationally.

-Company history
+History

+Portable ovens

 The company was founded by Joseph Middleby and John Marshall in Chicago in 1888 as a bakery supplier.
 The company made custom portable ovens for the bakery industry.
 Middleby sold the company to Marshall in the early 1900s.
 The company was privately held by descendants of Marshall until it was purchased by a private company in 1976.
 The company was purchased by TMC Industries Ltd. in 1983 and changed its name to The Middleby Corporation in 1985 and moved its headquarters to Elgin, Illinois in the late 1980s.

+Expansion

 By 1996, the company had expanded its manufacturing base overseas and had opened a manufacturing and training facility employing 190 in Santa Rosa, Laguna, the Philippines.

 By 2006, the company had successfully streamlined operations to an extent allowing them to close two of its seven manufacturing facilities in the United States with no loss of product lines or capacity; this was in addition to three facilities shut down in 2001 and 2002.
 Also in the 2001 to 2006 period, the company's income yield from sales increased from about 3% to just over 10%, while its stock valuation increased by over 15-fold, performance gains which were attributed to CEO Bassoul.

 The Middleby Corporation was originally available for purchase on the NASDAQ over-the-counter market and became listed on the American Stock Exchange in 1988.
 Its first public offering came in September 1997 with a share price offering of $10 on the NASDAQ.
 Selim Bassoul became the CEO of Middleby in January 2001.

+McDonald's ice cream machines

-In 2021, the company was criticized in the media for allegedly producing ice cream machines for McDonald's that were intentionally unreliable and difficult to repair as a means to drive up maintenance revenue.
+In 2021, the company was criticized in the media for producing ice cream machines for McDonald's that were intentionally unreliable and difficult to repair as a means to drive up maintenance revenue.
 They were sued by the makers of an app, Kytch, that assisted with repair.